Seraphim

 Dante's Paradiso depicts seraphim as pure fire indistinguishable from divine light.
 That is literary tradition extending the Pseudo-Dionysian frame, not an independent witness to Isaiah.

-Reliable seraphim writing labels its layers.
+The direct answer is this: Reliable seraphim writing labels its layers.
 Confusing them is the most common error in popular treatments.

 • Scripture layer.
 Isaiah 6:2-7.
 Six wings, the Sanctus, the burning coal, the cleansing of the prophet.
 Five verses, no hierarchy ranking.